G-CLMHSH5RHF

 A vibrant pink question mark on a white background represents the beginning of a journey filled with curiosity and new possibilities.

 Walking into that first class, my nerves nearly talked me out of it.
 I almost didn’t go.
 I felt out of place, like a fraud in front of people who might know what they were doing.
-But once we sat down and started sketching simple objects with a pencil, I realised everyone was there to learn.
+But once we sat down and started sketching simple objects with a pencil, I realized everyone was there to learn.
 No one was judging.

 Week by week, we tried different materials.
 I smudged charcoal everywhere, made a watery mess with my first watercolour attempt, and struggled to keep acrylics from turning into mud.
 But I also saw little glimpses of what I could do.
 A line that landed just right.
 A colour that surprised me.
 A moment where the piece looked better than I expected.